Pakistan: Religious groups seek amendment to sex change law | DW | 19.11.2021

 "It will not only affect transgender people, but all the parents whose children need sex-reassignment surgeries," she told DW.

-"Lawmakers have no right to define an individual gender identity," she said, adding that it is the right of an individual to decide his or her gender identity.
+"Lawmakers have no right to define an individual gender identity," she said, adding that it is the right of individuals to decide their gender identity.

 Transgender people face various challenges in Pakistan, and they are often harassed and sidelined by society.

-While constitutional and legal inroads have slowly been made into securing basic rights for transgender people, implementation has sometimes been slow.
+While constitutional and legal advances have slowly been made in securing basic rights for transgender people, implementation has sometimes been slow.

 The community was only allowed to vote in federal elections in 2011.
 In 2018, they were recognized as a separate category in the national census.